 The Garipay House

-The museum is open to the public, free of charge, Monday-Friday 9:00am-1:00pm, on the first Tuesday of each month (May to October) from 6:00 to 8:00 PM, and the second Sunday of each month (May to September) from 2:00 to 4:00 PM.
+The museum is open to the public, free of charge, Wednesday-Friday 9:00am-1:00pm, on the first Tuesday of each month (May to October) from 6:00 to 8:00 PM, and the second Sunday of each month (May to September) from 2:00 to 4:00 PM.
 Other hours are available by appointment.